sherpable/counsel-docs/guide/the-command-line-test-runner.md

 # The command line test runner

-The Counsel command-line test runner can be invoked through the counsel command.
-The following code shows how to run tests with the counsel command-line test runner:
+The Counsel command-line test runner can be invoked through the `counsel` command.
+The following example shows how to run tests with the counsel command-line test runner:

 ```bash
 $ counsel ArrayTest